shaniber/dot-dotfiles/README.md

 Here's an interesting article on Atlassian about how to use git to manage your configuration files.
 This might be a possible direction to take this repo, if only for experimentation.

 - https://www.atlassian.com/git/tutorials/dotfiles

+## To Do
+- Decide how to deal with vim plugins.
+  - Download when desired wanted?
+  - Keep a version and install it?
+  - Add the installed version to `dot-vim` and commit?